 Representation of educational technology firm in connection with FTC investigation concerning privacy and data security.

-Counseled over a dozen companies facing data breach incidents.
+Counseled over fifty companies facing data breach incidents.

 Served as subject matter expert on privacy, cybersecurity, and consumer protection matters for due diligence in connection with numerous mergers and acquisitions.